caspg/speedup-rb/README.md

 http://speedup-rb.xyz/

 Analyze your open source code and receive suggestions with fast‑ruby idioms.

-Code is analyzed using [fasterer-github](https://github.com/caspg/fasterer-github) gem.
+A Code is analyzed with [fasterer-github](https://github.com/caspg/fasterer-github) gem.

 ## Technology stack